Carthage: Layout

 Early residential districts wrapped around the Byrsa from the south to the north east.
 Houses usually were whitewashed and blank to the street, but within were courtyards open to the sky.
 In these neighborhoods multistory construction later became common, some up to six stories tall according to an ancient Greek author.
 Several architectural floorplans of homes have been revealed by recent excavations, as well as the general layout of several city blocks.
 Stone stairs were set in the streets, and drainage was planned, e.g., in the form of soakaways leaching into the sandy soil.
 Along the Byrsa's southern slope were located not only fine old homes, but also many of the earliest grave-sites, juxtaposed in small areas, interspersed with daily life.

-Artisan workshops were located in the city at sites north and west of the harbours.
-The location of three metal workshops (implied from iron slag and other vestiges of such activity) were found adjacent to the naval and commercial harbours, and another two were further up the hill toward the Byrsa citadel.
-Sites of pottery kilns have been identified, between the agora and the harbours, and further north.
+Artisan workshops were located in the city at sites north and west of the harbors.
+The location of three metal workshops (implied from iron slag and other vestiges of such activity) were found adjacent to the naval and commercial harbors, and another two were further up the hill toward the Byrsa citadel.
+Sites of pottery kilns have been identified, between the agora and the harbors, and further north.
 Earthenware often used Greek models.
 A fuller's shop for preparing woolen cloth (shrink and thicken) was evidently situated further to the west and south, then by the edge of the city.
 Carthage also produced objects of rare refinement.
 During the 4th and 3rd centuries, the sculptures of the sarcophagi became works of art.
 "Bronze engraving and stone-carving reached their zenith."

 The elevation of the land at the promontory on the seashore to the north-east (now called Sidi Bou Saïd), was twice as high above sea level as that at the Byrsa (100 m and 50 m).
 In between runs a ridge, several times reaching 50 m; it continues northwestward along the seashore, and forms the edge of a plateau-like area between the Byrsa and the sea.
 Newer urban developments lay here in these northern districts.